cosmos72/gomacro/doc/quasiquote.md

 ### Fast interpreter ###

+#### Architecture ####

 The second, "fast" interpreter included in `gomacro` is more sophisticated.
 Instead of directly executing the AST, it splits the execution in two phases:
-1. visits the AST depth-first and create a tree of closures - one for each expression to be executed.
+1. visits the AST depth-first and "compiles" i.e. transforms it into tree of closures - one for each expression to be executed.
    For example, `a + b` is transformed into something equivalent to:
    ```
    var a = resolve("a").(func(env *Env) int)